 Despite a cold and wet start, spring has arrived.
 Soon we’ll have an inpouring of visitors arriving to attend annual, can’t-miss festivals the the District is known for.
 Who’s excited for the Cherry Blossom Festival?
 How about Passport DC?
 Food & Wine Festival at the National Harbor?
 Or DC101’s Chili Cookoff?

 While these festivals and events might be great for the local economy, for long-time District residents, this is just one more thing to worry about.
-In addition to putting up with peak-of-peak fares, delayed trains, endless track work and out-of-service elevators, they’ll have to brace themselves for navigating around groups of confused visitors wandering about Metro stations, impeding the fast-paced, weekday (even weekends) commuter traffic flow.
+In addition to putting up with peak-of-peak fares, delayed trains, endless track work and out-of-service elevators, they’ll have to brace themselves for confused visitors, unsure of how to navigate the DC Metro stations, impeding the fast-paced, weekday (even weekends) commuter traffic flow.
 Continue reading

 Chinese dissident artist, Ai Wei Wei made his mark in the District again.
 (Previously, it was with Fragments.)
 Last October, the Hirshhorn Museum debuted a retrospective exhibit of Ai’s work, which included sculptures, photographs and installations.
 I was just in time to catch the final day of this exhibit last Sunday.
 See more pictures of the exhibit on my Flickr page.
 Continue reading

 The Chinese Lunar New Year starts tomorrow and you might be wondering where to find the right ingredients to make some of your favourite Chinese delicacies.
 Look no further when you get off the Red Line at Rockville, because there’s a Meixin Supermarket within walking distance that will fill all your Chinese New Year (and other grocery) needs.